matrix-org/matrix-spec-proposals/proposals/4144-per-message-profile.md

 ### Encrypted avatars
-Because the profile is inside the ciphertext in encrypted events, the entire profile can be hidden the server, as long as the avatar is also encrypted.
+Because the profile is inside the ciphertext in encrypted events, the entire profile can be hidden from the server, as long as the avatar is also encrypted.
 Encrypted avatars are placed under `avatar_file` instead of `avatar_url`.
 The `avatar_file` field has the same schema as the `file` field in `m.room.message` events.